cultuurnet/udb3-json-schemas/README.md

 This repository contains all the API documentation hosted at https://docs.publiq.be.

-The hosting is provided by https://stoplight.io, who provide a beautiful UI for our docs.
+The hosting is provided by https://stoplight.io, who provide a beautiful interface to browse them.

 ## Requirements 🐙